Create a package in Distributor - Amazon Systems Manager

 For demonstration purposes only, an example package, ExamplePackage.zip, is available for you to download from our website.
 The example package includes a completed JSON manifest and three .zip files containing installers for PowerShell v7.0.0.
 The installation and uninstallation scripts don't contain valid commands.
 Although you must zip each software installable and scripts into a .zip file to create a package in the Advanced workflow, you don't zip installable assets in the Simple workflow.

-Create a package (simple)
+Create a package using the Simple workflow

 This section describes how to create a package in Distributor by choosing the Simple package creation workflow in the Distributor console.
 Distributor is a capability of Amazon Systems Manager.
 To create a package, prepare your installable assets, one file per operating system platform.
 At least one file is required to create a package.
 The Simple package creation process generates installation and uninstallation scripts, file hashes, and a JSON-formatted manifest for you.
 The Simple workflow handles the process of uploading and zipping your installable files, and creating a new package and associated SSM document.
 For more information about supported platforms, see Supported package platforms and architectures.